JoshuaKGoldberg/create-typescript-app/.github/DEVELOPMENT.md

 ### Unit Tests

-This repository includes a [VS Code launch configuration](https://code.visualstudio.com/docs/editor/debugging) for debugging unit tests.
-To launch it, open a test file, then run _Debug Current Test File_ from the VS Code Debug panel (or press F5).
+To debug a unit test, open a test file, then run _Debug Current Test File_ from the VS Code Debug panel (or press F5).

 ### `bin` Apps